givensuman/reactutilities/hooks/hooks.md

     useFetch: Similar to useAsync, this hook simplifies the process of handling data fetching, but also allows you to easily cancel the request if needed.

     useAnimation: This hook allows you to control CSS animations and transitions through JavaScript.

-    usePrevious: This hook allows you to access the previous value of a variable or state, useful for tracking changes.

     useHover: This hook allows you to detect when an element is being hovered over by the user.